CommunityToolkit/WindowsCommunityToolkit/docs/controls/xaml-islands/WindowsXamlHost.md

 ### Add a Windows XAML host control

-In the Visual Studio **Toolbox** window, find the **WindowsXamlHost** control, and then drag it onto the designer of your WPF application.
+In the Visual Studio **Toolbox** window, find the **WindowsXamlHost** control, and then drag it onto the designer of your WPF or Windows Forms application.

 You'll find the **WindowsXamlHost** control in the **Windows Community Toolkit** section of the Visual Studio **Toolbox**.